Beyond equivalent circuit representations in nonlinear systems with inherent memory: Discussion

-We recommend replacing the ``equivalent'' designation of auxiliary circuits with the label \textit{apparent} in the case of nonlinear responses.
-The use of \textit{apparent} circuits, as compact, symbolic, and intuitive representations of the system response can be useful and we have provided them for $m=1,2,3$ (setting $C=0$) in panels (b), (c), and (d) of Figure~\ref{Figure3new}, according to the functional dependence on frequency of the admittance obtained by the microscopic approach.
+The use of \textit{apparent} circuits, as compact, symbolic, and intuitive representations of the system response can be useful and we have provided them for $m=1,2,3$ (setting $C=0$) in panels (a), (b), and (c) of Figure~\ref{Figure3new}, according to the functional dependence on frequency of the admittance obtained by the microscopic approach.
 Here, $R_S^{(1)}=4/S$, $L_S^{(1)}=8\tau/S$, $R_A^{(2)}=1/A$, $L_A^{(2)}=\tau/(2A)$, $R_S^{(3)}=R_S^{(1)}$, and $L_S^{(3)}=8\tau/(3S)$.
-However, ascribing a physical meaning to these circuit components beyond the parametric correlation just written can be fruitless.
-Note that it is expected for them to naturally change sign according to the sort of the generation function components ($\sigma_{o}$ or $\sigma_{e}$).
-Although being independent of frequency and holding all the microscopic information, these effective parameters depend on the input amplitude and thus cannot be interpreted as intrinsic properties decoupled from the external drive.
+Although being independent of frequency, these effective parameters depend on the input amplitude and thus cannot be interpreted as intrinsic properties decoupled from the external drive.
+Note also that it is expected for them to naturally change sign according to the sort of the generation function components ($\sigma_{o}$ or $\sigma_{e}$), as stated previously.

-We will keep using the symbolic value of these \textit{apparent} circuits but we will not refer to these circuits elements as real and proceed to analyze the main features expected of the impedance per mode focusing on Eqs.~\ref{adm1},~\ref{adm2}, and~\ref{adm3}.
-The frequency response will be depicted using Bode plots for a resistive like, $\Re{1/Z_{(m)}}$, and a reactive like component, $\Im{1/Z_{(m)}}\omega^{-1}$, complemented with the corresponding Nyquist's maps.
-We should note that it is common to find the expression, $\Im{1/Z_{(m)}}\omega^{-1}$, identified as an ``efective capacitance'', $C_{eff}$, due to the trivial relation expected for a capacitive impedance, where $\Im{1/Z_{C_{eff}}}=\omega C_{eff}$.
-We will not use this identification in order to avoid a potential confusion with a real capacitance, $C$, that may be present in the circuit.
-For $m=1$ and a single mechanism, according to Eq.~\ref{adm1},
+We will continue to acknowledge the symbolic appeal of these \textit{apparent} circuits but proceed to analyze the key features of the impedance per mode, focusing on Eqs.~\ref{adm1},~\ref{adm2}, and~\ref{adm3}, where substantial insights can be found.
+The frequency response will be depicted using Bode plots for a resistive like, $\text{Re}(1/Z_{(m)})$, and a reactive like component, $\text{Im}(1/Z_{(m)})\omega^{-1}$, complemented with the corresponding Nyquist's maps.
+We should note that it is common to find the expression, $\text{Im}(1/Z_{(m)})\omega^{-1}$, identified as an efective capacitance.
+For $m=1$, according to Eq.~\ref{adm1},

 and